blairdrummond/scbursts/README.md

 ## From Source

-Start by installing the dependencies
+Start by installing the dependencies.
+On Ubuntu

-	- texlive
+	- texlive-full
 	- pandoc
-	- R
+	- pandoc-citeproc
 	- make
+	- r-base
+	- pkg-config
+	- libcurl4-openssl-dev
+	- libxml2-dev

 With those installed, you can install this from source with `Make`.
 You will need to make sure that you have this installed.
 Once you have it, the steps are: